Advertisement

 When the couple approached Manalo in February 2021, they already had architectural plans to build the two-story house.
 The wife’s architect and contractor parents already made the floor plan but needed someone to tie up the interior design to the exterior.
 With this, Manalo, together with Ciara Ramos, Valerie Eclavea, Isabel Mina, Collein Gonzales, Kleib Ferrer, and Dan Danilo Jr, found the project to be a smooth process.
 This allowed the team to focus on enhancing the Casa Lukban’s existing 344 square-meter framework with their interior design vision.

 “Since they had good space programming already, I didn’t have a hard time,” Manalo explains.
-“I really liked it from the get-go and then just gave my suggestion in terms of the architecture of the house, like the openings of the windows, just so it matches the interior as well.
+“I really liked it from the get-go and then just gave my suggestion in terms of the of the house, like the openings of the windows, just so it matches the interior as well.

 However, the pandemic posed significant challenges in sourcing cost-efficient materials.
 This delayed Casa Lukban’s completion to two years.